section-engineering-education/engineering-education/content/articles/email-validator-in-flutter/index.md

 1. Makes sure the user enters a correctly formatted email address while signing up.
 2. Ensures emails are not on the blocklist and are not sent to blacklisted email addresses or domains.
 3. Alerts if the username is available on the website during the registration process.
-4. Validate email on both Android and iOS.
-5. Allows you to add your custom email validator for additional business requirements.
-6. You can add it as a pre-requisite while submitting the app to the app store and google play store for review purposes.
+4. You can add it as a pre-requisite while submitting the app to the app store and google play store for review purposes.
-7. Validate email address on input focus and/or submit button click event of any flutter or dart app.

 ### Areas of application
 - Address CaptureSingle-line Address Verification Software.